locationtech/geomesa/docs/tutorials/shallow-join.rst

 --------------------

 To perform our shallow join, we send our smaller data set, countries, to each of the partitions of the larger data set, GDELT events.
-This is accomplished through a Spark broadcast, which serializes desired data and sends it to each of the nodes in the cluster.
+This is accomplished through a Spark broadcast, which serializes the desired data and sends it to each of the nodes in the cluster.
 This way it is only copied once per task.
-Note also, that we collect the countries RDD into an Array before broadcasting.
+Note also that we collect the countries RDD into an Array before broadcasting.
 Spark does not allow broadcasting of RDDs, and due to the small size of the data set, we can safely collect data onto the driver node without a risk of running out of memory.